Arnav-Bhola/EduMap/README.md

 # EduMap
-Large list of the best courses - specifically for high schoolers!
+Large list of the best courses
+Specifically for high schoolers!